-QUESTIONS TO ASK NOTES Will I need to stay at the hospital after CAR T infusion or can I be an outpatient?
-If I need to be inpatient, how long will I need to be in the hospital?
-If I am an outpatient, how close do I need to stay to the hospital and CAR T center?
+QUESTIONS TO ASK NOTES

 Who do I contact if I have side effects after the CAR T infusion?
 Do I need to admit myself to the hospital if I experience side effects (ex. fever, body chills, muscle aches, etc.)?

-Other questions:
+What is my schedule after the infusion?

+When is my next appointment with you?

-Your next step will be after the infusion.
+Your next step will be monitoring side effects for weeks 1-8 after the infusion.
 You can read more about what happens after infusion in Chapter 14.
-There are 3 things you MUST do before your infusion is complete.
+There are 3 things you MUST do before your infusion is complete so that you are prepared for the post-infusion period.

-- Turn to the next chapter and complete what you can in the tan checklist, "My Path" - Next, go to page 111 and complete the blue checklist, "Questions You Need Answered BEFORE THIS STEP: First 4-8 Weeks After Infusion" - Lastly, complete the pink checklist on page 113, "Get Prepared BEFORE THIS STEP: First 4-8 Weeks After Infusion"
+- Turn to the next chapter and complete what you can in the tan checklist, "My Path." - Next, go to page 107 and complete the blue checklist, "Questions You Need Answered Before Weeks 1-8 After Infusion." - Lastly, complete the pink checklist on page 109, "Get Prepared Before Weeks 1-8 After Infusion."

-First 4-8 Weeks After Infusion
+14 Weeks 1-8 After Infusion